Skip to content

 The team then proudly and eagerly sits down with management so that they might share their beautiful list, and maybe even get a pat on the back for their hard work.

-And then—the group gets blown out of the water by the management team, which looks at their list and sees (in many cases) nothing but a list of lurking vulnerabilities which it will cost a fortune to correct.
+And then, the group gets blown out of the water by the management team, which looks at their list and sees (in many cases) nothing but a list of lurking vulnerabilities which it will cost a fortune to correct.
 So they challenge the BIA team’s conclusion, often very aggressively.

 So how can you, as a BIA practitioner, reduce the chances of this happening to you, or at least reduce the number and intensity of the challenges you receive?

-A Few Final Points on Presenting BIAs
+My Advice on Presenting BIAs

-• Sometimes management pulls rank.
+4. Sometimes management pulls rank.
 It doesn’t matter how good your findings and supporting evidence are, they might just say, “No,” or “Wrong,” or “We’re going to do it this way.”
 When this happens, bow out gracefully.
 You win some, you lose some.
 Pick your battles and don’t lose perspective when presenting your BIA.

-• When I present BIA findings to management, I always try to learn ahead of time who’s coming and how they’re likely to respond.
+5. When I present BIA findings to management, I always try to learn ahead of time who’s coming and how they’re likely to respond.
 Executives generally respond in one of three ways: they have read every word and look for opportunities to object, they’re pragmatic and focus on solving problems and getting the job done, or they are indifferent to the whole process.

 Surviving Your Management Presentation